Paul Le Roux: Call centres

 Call centres were initially set up in Israel, checking orders and handling customer complaints.
 Employees in these call centres were told to adopt American-sounding names in customer contacts and tell customers they were located in Utah.

 One such operation was Beit Oridan (later renamed to IBS Systems and finally to SCSM).
 The Jerusalem-based business was registered in 2005 by two Israeli brothers, with Le Roux acting as a silent partner.
 One of the brothers left the company in July 2006, the other in the fall of 2007, with no official explanation, and Le Roux oversaw the operation directly, with the two Israeli managers now reporting directly to him.

-In the autumn of 2008, the two managers of the Jerusalem call centre were tasked with overseeing the opening of a new call center in Tel Aviv.
+In the autumn of 2008, the two managers of the Jerusalem call centre were tasked with overseeing the opening of a new call centre in Tel Aviv.
 The new call centre opened in 2009 under the name CSWW (Customer Service World-Wide) and took over customer service, while Jerusalem-based SCSM would handle accounting and company infrastructure.

 As RX Limited continued to grow, Le Roux began opening call centres in the Philippines, staffing manager positions with Israelis recruited by the SCSM managers.
 Le Roux paid Israeli-level salaries despite the cost of living being much lower in Manila, making his job offers seem an attractive opportunity.
 He provided the Israeli expats with apartments in various neighbourhoods of Manila but would frequently relocate them, stating he needed their apartment.
-By 2010, he had at least ten call centers with more than 1,000 employees.
+By 2010, he had at least ten call centres with more than 1,000 employees.

-In 2011 the US government restricted the distribution of Soma, banning its distribution across state borders and requiring pharmacies to obtain special DEA approval to dispense it.
+In 2011, the US government restricted the distribution of Soma, banning its distribution across state borders and requiring pharmacies to obtain special DEA approval to dispense it.
 As Soma was among RX Limited's best-selling drugs, the company lost around one third of its business and was forced to downsize.
-Le Roux decided to close the Tel Aviv call center and downsize the Jerusalem office.
+Le Roux decided to close the Tel Aviv call centre and downsize the Jerusalem office.
 He began smuggling pharmaceuticals from Mexico into the US to fulfill orders.